Antigua and Barbuda Programme

 Benefits of Antigua and Barbuda citizenship

-- Visa-free travel to around 150 countries and territories
+Visa-free travel to over 150 countries and territories

 The non-profit National Development Fund finances government projects, public-private partnerships, and other charitable investments in Antigua and Barbuda.
-Applicants must contribute a set amount to the fund according to the number of dependants they have.
-Due diligence and government processing fees apply.
+Applicants must contribute a set amount to the fund according to the number of dependents they have.

 - Minimum Investment USD 200,000